iamelevich/uol-introductin-to-programming-ii-project/Readme.md

 - [x] Improve top menu to looks good
 - [x] Improve desing of the app
 - [ ] Add type choosing option where it possible (circle, rectangle, pencil and etc.)
+- [ ] Change cursor for each tool where it's possible
 - [ ] Add Erase tool
 - [ ] Add Fill with color tool
 - [ ] Add text tool ??